Oh Lord - Scroll One

 The Lord chuckled.
 ‘Indeed.
 It took a bit of fancy footwork to get you home again.’

-‘Didn’t it just.
-Anyhow if you remember, that first single cell divided into two.
-Each half then developed a nucleus and slowly, but quite distinctly, two branches developed.
+‘It sure did.
+Not sure I'd want to go through all that again!
+Anyhow, if you remember, that first single cell divided into two.
+Each half then developed a nucleus and slowly, but quite distinctly, two quite distinct branches of life developed.
 The first evolved into flora.
 There were early lichens, protozoa, ferns, corals, bacteria, and sponges for example.
 They all lived perfectly happily alongside each other, resolving disputes and adapting to a harmonious existence.
 In fact, so successful have they been that many thrive today basically unchanged in their original form.

 ‘Indeed,’ said The Lord, ‘some of our finest work I think.’

 ‘All was progressing pretty smoothly till a couple of million years ago when something called Homo Erectus appeared.
-They were an illogical and peculiar development and we weren’t sure whether The Prince (referring to The Prince of Darkness) had a hand in messing about with an unwilling creature’s DNA.
-But, despite being irregular creatures, early on, they were happy enough.
+They were an illogical and peculiar development and we weren’t sure whether The Prince (referring to The Prince of Darkness, the devil himself) had a hand in messing about with an unwilling creature’s DNA.
+But, despite being irregular creatures, in the early days, they were happy enough.
 They developed an opposable thumb, particularly important when playing darts and spanning an octave on the piano.
 Simultaneously they developed a higher intelligence than many other fauna and soon realized that they could take over.
 They decided they needed to dominate, rule over the other creatures, even the weak of their own kind.
 Naughty really don’t you think?’

 ‘I do detest confrontation,’ said The Lord.
 ‘It just seems all so…… unnecessary.
 Mind you, your water into wine trick seemed to be the catalyst for plenty of aggressive behaviour.
 Ongoing I might add.
 These humans seem to have a problem managing the effects of most elixirs.
 They tried to hide their lack of capacity by changing the original name of ‘Murder a Lot’ to ‘Merlot’, but it fails to disguise their underlying frailties.’